TimPietrusky/atelier/docs/context.md

 - Don't implement cross-tab sync—app is single-tab focused to avoid race conditions.
 - **NEVER use `setTimeout` for timing hacks or event ordering** — these are band-aids that hide real problems.
 Use proper state management, `queueMicrotask`, or fix the root cause.
 - **NEVER use `alert()` or `confirm()`** — use inline Popover pattern for all confirmations and messages.
 Native dialogs are ugly, don't match the design system, and interrupt the UX flow.
+- **NEVER store provider API keys in env vars, localStorage, or client state** — always use WorkOS Vault server-side.
+Metadata (lastFour, status) can be in Convex.
+- **NEVER log API keys or Vault secrets** — log only metadata (providerId, lastFour, status).

 ## Quick glossary